 Forms of fertiliser

 Nutrients can be supplied by organic manure – the waste and residue of plant and animal life.
 The most common method is directly applying animal dung as a solid or slurry.
 It can also be applied in a liquid form.
 The nutrient content of natural manure varies widely.

 Manufactured solid fertilisers usually have specific, relatively high, nutrient contents.
 These fertilisers are more efficient to transport and apply than other forms.
 In New Zealand the most widely used fertiliser is superphosphate.
 It is made from imported rock phosphate that is treated with sulfuric acid to produce a white, granulated powder.

 Fertiliser spreading today

-In New Zealand over 2 million tonnes of fertiliser are applied annually to pastures, crops and forests by truck or tractor, or by fixed-wing or helicopter aircraft.
+In New Zealand over 2 million tonnes of fertiliser is applied annually to pastures, crops and forests by truck or tractor, or by fixed-wing or helicopter aircraft.
 About 40% is spread by aircraft onto steep hill-country pastures and production forestry land – the highest proportion in the world.
-Whereas most hill pastures receive fertiliser every one to three years, forests may be topdressed only at 10-year intervals.
+While most hill pastures receive fertiliser every one to three years, forests may be topdressed only at 10-year intervals.